 It is not clear what causes the tissue to overreact.
 It may be due to environment, genes, and biology.

 The risk of bronchospasm is higher in people who have:

 A family history of reactive airway disease or asthma

-Occupational exposure to chemicals, smoke, fumes or vapours.
+Jobs with exposure to chemicals, smoke, fumes, or vapors.
 This may include:

 Fire fighters, police, and other emergency services workers